-Understanding the cost of cosmetic surgery
+Understanding the cost of plastic surgery

 Clinic shot 3 small

-Firstly it’s best to make it clear from the outset that comparing any medical procedure or surgery, is simply not as straightforward as comparing e.g. kitchen appliances or holiday packages.
-When you go and try to compare prices with surgery, it is likely you will not be comparing like to like or “apples to apples”.
+Firstly, it’s best to make it clear from the outset that comparing any medical procedure or surgery, is simply not as straightforward as comparing e.g. kitchen appliances or holiday packages.
+When you go and try to compare prices with surgery, it is likely you will not be comparing like to like or ‘apples to apples’.

-Trying to establish the “going market rate” therefore becomes somewhat tricky.
-This is because in any service sector, “services”, even under the same name, can vary tremendously and be notoriously hard to compare.
-How for example would you compare prices on an operation like a “facelift” where it’s possible that a whole different combination of procedures(such as and eyelift, browlift, cheek lift, midface lift, etc) may be bundled up under the same name?
+Trying to establish the ‘going market rate’ therefore becomes somewhat tricky.
+This is because in any service sector, ‘services’, even under the same name, can vary tremendously and be notoriously hard to compare.
+How, for example, would you compare prices on an operation like a facelift where it’s possible that a whole different combination of procedures(such as and eye lift, brow lift, cheek lift, mid-facelift, etc) may be bundled up under the same name?

-To complicate matters further, invariably there are also many different patient situations and conditions, as well as of course different surgeons ability.
-Can you honestly say therefore that you are in a position to differentiate and determine a surgeons surgical ability, by understanding all the small nuances that collectively make up the differences between an ok result and a great result?
+To complicate matters further, invariably there are also many different patient situations and conditions, as well as of course different surgeons’ ability.
+Can you honestly say therefore that you are in a position to differentiate and determine a surgeon’s surgical ability, by understanding all the small nuances that collectively make up the differences between an ok result and a great result?
 It’s likely most people are probably not in a position to be able to do so.

-Why is this important?
-Well, I think most people want the absolute best possible result with any cosmetic surgery involving their body or their face and therefore want the best surgeon, not the cheapest surgeon.
-And please remember there is no such thing as “cheap and cheerful “ with respect to surgery.
-After all I don’t think it would be much of a consolation to say “at least I didn’t pay much for my surgery” when you’re left with a visibly unacceptable or substandard cosmetic result on your face or even your breasts!
-Moreover you simply can’t get a badly or unsatisfactorily performed operation i.e. like a facelift redone or reversed easily.
-Improving or revising any failures of a first procedure will simply not be possible until enough loose skin has developed again- which usually takes years rather than months.
+After all I don’t think it would be much of a consolation to say ‘at least I didn’t pay much for my surgery’ when you’re left with a visibly unacceptable or substandard result on your face or even your breasts!
+Moreover, you simply can’t get a badly or unsatisfactorily performed operation i.e. like a facelift redone or reversed easily.
+Improving or revising any failures of a first procedure will simply not be possible until enough loose skin has developed again – which usually takes years rather than months.

 So what do you have to do to understand or make sense of the pricing?

-First I think it’s important to take into consideration the different elements involved with any surgical procedure and understand that it is all these factors together that experienced top surgeons masterfully and brilliantly manipulate, in order to get top quality results.
+First, I think it’s important to take into consideration the different elements involved with any surgical procedure and understand that it is all these factors together that experienced top surgeons masterfully and brilliantly manipulate, in order to get top quality results.
 Their prices therefore reflect this ability.

 Let me be clearer.
-For the sake of illustrating and understanding how complicated this is I’ll use a Facelift procedure as an example from here on in.
+For the sake of illustrating and understanding how complicated this is I’ll use a facelift procedure as an example from here on in.
 You thus need to be aware of the following key technical issues, and find out:

 • Do their techniques support and secure the underlying muscular structures of the face as well as can be?
-You don’t want to be relying on a couple of stitches to do the job i.e. like the one stitch face lifts do you?
+You don’t want to be relying on a couple of stitches to do the job i.e. like the one stitch facelifts do you?
 You want your lift to last as long as possible.

-• Will the skin be dissected, released and re-draped as naturally as possible, without having the wind swept look?
+• Will the skin be dissected, released and re-draped as naturally as possible, without having the windswept look?

-• How do they deal with the “dead space” developing under the skin flaps during and after the operation?
+• How do they deal with the ‘dead space’ developing under the skin flaps during and after the operation?

 • Is the handling of your tissues and preservation of your vital structures such as nerves and skin as gentle as can be thereby leading to less trauma, swelling, bruising and thus quicker recovery?